BardicDefense/purple-hack/README.md

 - **Attack:** Attack with a missile weapon.
 A second attack this round can only be made if both attacks are made with small weapons, and it incurs a -4 penalty to hit.
 A Marksman character can ignore this penalty.

 - **Reload:** Reload a crossbow.

 Other considerations:

 - **Crossbows** can be loosed while kneeling or prone.

 - **Firing into Melee**: The attack roll is penalized by -2 for each combatant in melee with the intended target (to a maximum penalty of -6).
 A character with the Marksman feat ignores this penalty.
 On a natural 1 attack roll, the missile hits a randomly determined combatant in melee with the intended target, inflicting damage.

 - **Poor Conditions**: If in very windy conditions, or if the target is above the attacker, long-range missile attacks cannot be made.
 If both, medium-range missile attacks also cannot be made.

 - A **splash weapon** may be thrown on a hard surface instead of at a creature;
   this is considered a missile attack vs AC 10.
-On a success, all creatures within 5' of the targeted surface are splashed with the liquid and, if it's harmful to them, suffer 1/4 normal damage (rounded up).
+On a success, all creatures within 5’ of the targeted surface are splashed with the liquid and, if it’s harmful to them, suffer 1/4 normal damage (rounded up).

-- When a **splash weapon misses**, the container smashes 10' from the intended target in a random direction.
-Creatures within 5' of this point are splashed with the liquid and, if it is harmful to them, suffer 1/4 normal damage (rounded up).
+- When a **splash weapon misses**, the container smashes 10’ from the intended target in a random direction.
+Creatures within 5’ of this point are splashed with the liquid and, if it is harmful to them, suffer 1/4 normal damage (rounded up).